-Whilst so much work goes into calculating the required U-values (thermal transmittance of construction elements) and predicted energy performance at the design stage, this is rarely checked at the post construction stage.
-Many projects have a ‘performance gap’, which is the different between design stage and as-built performance.
-Understanding the extent of this gap is vital to providing feedback and recommendations for future projects.
+Many projects have a ‘performance gap’, which is the difference between design stage and as-built performance.
+Understanding the extent of this gap is vital for reducing costs, ensuring good quality construction, and providing feedback and recommendations for future projects.

 • Thermal imaging